-Soft Shelter is a talented young singer-songwriter, guitarist and music producer based in the bucolic coastal city of Santa Barbara, California.
-Currently a graduate student studying literature at University of California, Santa Barbara, he writes songs that explore such themes as memory, nostalgia, time, relationships, and climate change.
+Soft Shelter is a talented young singer-songwriter, guitarist and music producer based in Southern California, who writes songs that explore such themes as memory, nostalgia, time, relationships, and climate change.
 His pleasing style of indie dream pop is laced with alt-rock, psychedelic and electronic elements, and delivered mostly with guitar, programmed synths and his soft, breathy vocals.
 He writes, arranges, produces and mixes all his own music in his home studio.

 The prolific artist has released a tremendous amount of music over the past year, starting with his first single “Ashes” in November 2019, which he followed with two EPs and several singles, two of which – his EP Judgment Day and his single “Just a Ride” I reviewed earlier this year.
 (You can read those reviews by clicking on the links under “Related” at the end of this post.).
 Now the busy man is back with a new four-song EP No Exits, which dropped on December 4th.
 He recorded the EP in his home studio with assistance by Noah Kastenbaum on songwriting and guitar, as well as backing vocal harmonies on “Those Days” and “No Exits.”
 Drums on “Butterflies” and “No Exits” were played by Grant Whitson.
 The EP was mastered by Matt Pereira (aka KOMAK), and the artwork was designed by Nikki Castro.